blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/EnforcerGang-MinerUnearthed/README.md

 [![](https://cdn.discordapp.com/attachments/747757793339244576/787552348523724830/minericon.png)]()

-join the discord to share feedback/bugs- https://discord.gg/HpQB9fC or ping/dm me- ~~@rob#2365~~ @TheTimesweeper#5727
+join the discord to share feedback/bugs- https://discord.gg/HpQB9fC or ping/dm me- @TheTimesweeper#5727

 ## Overview
-Miner is a high speed melee character, who uses high mobility and invincibility fast-paced combat.
+Miner is a high speed melee character, who uses high mobility and invincibility in fast-paced combat.
 Sounds somewhat like Mercenary, but where Mercenary slips in and out, Miner rushes in and swings wildly like a crackhead.

 - His primaries, coupled with his passive `Gold Rush` encourage you to be offensive to build long kill combos.